foliant-docs/foliantcontrib.templateparser/README.md

 :   dictionary with variables which will be redirected to the template.

 `ext_context`
-:   path to YAML- or JSON-file with context dictionary. (relative to current md-file)
+:   path to YAML- or JSON-file with context dictionary. (relative to current md-file), or URL to such file on the remote server.

 _All parameters with other names are also transfered to the template, as if they appeared inside the `context` dictionary. (`param3` in the above example)_